 Summary of manager engagement activity

-• The following table summarises the key engagement activity for the 12-month period ending 31 March 2021.
+The following table summarises the key engagement activity for the 12-month period ending 31 March 2023 unless stated otherwise.
 Where fund specific data is not available, data on a firmwide level has been used.